Location-Based Advertising: Adding Behavior to the Marketing Equation

 In this situation, Bob could be categorized as a parent and potential new car buyer.
 He may be a great target for a local children’s clothing retailer, kid-friendly restaurant, car dealership, a fitness center with a kids’ babysitting center, a local pediatrician or even something as specific as a swing-set retailer.
 As an advertiser, you are interested in reaching all the “Bob’s” who fit your category of interest and delivering your message to them.

-HOW CAN MY BUSINESS TAKE ADVANTAGE OF THIS FORM OF ADVERTISING TODAY?
+HOW CAN MY BUSINESS BENEFIT FROM BEHAVIORAL ADVERTISING TODAY?

 If you think this technology is meant for big business only, you couldn’t be further from the truth.
 All it takes is a local partner and some creative thinking.
 (You can contact Cox Media for more information here.
 They are local, just like you, and will help you with everything from strategy to production to launch.)
 When you meet with the right partner, you’ll be asked things like: